CS196Illinois/lecture-notes-sp19/PythonBasics.md

 ```
 There are also a series of special characters that hold certain properties in python.
 For example, `\n` and `\t`, will add a new line and a tab respectively to your string.
 In general, most of the properties you will have learned about strings in CS125 will carry over to python strings.

-**If you wish to learn more about any of these datatypes, you can go [here](https://realpython.com/python-data-types/#boolean-type-boolean-context-and-truthiness)**
+**If you wish to learn more about any of these datatypes, you can go [here](https://realpython.com/python-data-types)**

 ### Variables
 You may have noticed something odd when I was discussing variables above.
-In CS125, you will have learned to define an `int` variable `myNumber` as follows in java.
+In CS125, you will learn to define an `int` variable `myNumber` as follows in java.
 ```java
 int myNumber = 5
 ```